HDennis05/ALevel-Project/README.md

 ## Final grade for subject: A*

 Project brief was to create an app to sell a product.
 My application allowed for the buying and selling of video games.
-The project contained discussion, investigation, design, prototyping, refinement of design, implementation, testing and evaluation stages.

-Over the year of this project I created thorough documentation on the design and creation of the application which is over 50 Pages long.
-Including concept art, diagrams, final...
+Over the year of this project I created thorough documentation on the design and creation of the application which is over 500 Pages long.
+Including discussion, investigation, design, prototyping, refinement of design, implementation, testing and evaluation stages.

 The application contains a 3 views:
 - Customers: Can create an account to browse, buy and rate games.
 Can edit their own details and add a card to their account.
 After a purchase, the customer will